Chainichek/neoflex-study/lib/README.md

 * **neostudy-lib-spring-boot-starter** for dependency autoconfiguration
 * **logger-utils** for logging aspects
 ### Versioning
-All lib utils are sharing one stable version
+All lib utils can be accessed through stable starter version